Accounts Payable vs. Accounts Receivable

 • Impact on Financial Health:

-• Cash Outflow: AP directly impacts how much cash is leaving your business.
+• Cash Outflow: AP directly impacts how much cash leaves your business.

 • Vendor Relationships: Timely payments build trust and can lead to better terms or discounts.